Mary Francis Bridgeman: Nursing in the Crimea

 However, tensions also existed between Bridgeman and Mother Mary Clare Moore, who had arrived in the first wave of Irish Sisters of Mercy in October 1854.
 Each of the two had their own agenda, with Moore being anxious to avoid being accused of attempting to convert wounded Protestant soldiers to Catholicism; while Bridgeman could not understand how Moore could allow herself to be under the authority of Nightingale, a secular woman.
 Bridgeman believed that Nightingale had deliberately driven a wedge between the two groups of Sisters.
 She did not like or trust Nightingale and was careful to gain the support of Dr. John Hall, who also disliked Nightingale.
 As war in the Crimea was coming to an end Nightingale visited Bridgeman and her Sisters at the Crimean hospitals at the frontline to invite them join her at Scutari, but they declined to go.
 In the Crimea the Sisters introduced tried and tested systems of management and nursing details of which were requested by Nightingale.
 Mother Mary Francis's journal relates that 'Miss N took notes on our manner of nursing which I explained to her as she hoped someone might profit of it'.
 It has been suggested that the system of management and nursing introduced by Bridgeman and her Sisters in the Crimea found their way uncredited into Nightingale's report to the War Office.

 When in April 1856 Nightingale regained control of Balaclava General Hospital Bridgeman immediately resigned, giving as a reason that she and her Sisters were no longer required owing to the falling numbers of sick and wounded in addition to the imminent declaration of peace.
 Peace was declared on 2 April 1856 and Bridgeman and the Sisters left the Crimea for England on 12 May, sailing by way of Constantinople, Malta and Gibraltar.
 Arriving in England on 8 May 1856, they rested for a short period in London before returning to their various convents.

 Later years

 On returning from the Crimea Bridgeman returned to her work in Kinsale, and here she stayed until her death in 1888.
 The school she had founded in 1844 had grown so that 1,000 children were receiving a free education as well as being provided with hot dinners during the winter.
 Bridgeman oversaw the establishment of daughter houses in Ireland - at Clonakilty, Skibbereen, Newry, Doon and Ballyshannon in Ireland.
 She also oversaw the establishment of other houses in Derby in England and in San Francisco and Cincinnati in the United States.
 She published a four-volume theological work God in His Works.

 Mother Mary Francis Bridgeman died on 11 February 1888 at the convent in Kinsale, County Cork.
-She was buried in the cemetery of the Convent of Mercy in Kinsale where a wall memorial to her memory was installed in the church.